Mali's junta gains musical ally, as critics raise alarm – DW – 11/20/2024

 'We need the military'

-Keita recently declared his unwavering support for the military government led by Colonel Assimi Goita.
+But Keita has declared his unwavering support for the military government led by Colonel Goita.
 He described the junta as the last bastion of hope for Mali amid years of political turmoil and insecurity.

 "I decided to support the military government because Mali is a country that has been sold," Keita said in a DW interview.
 "The people rose for their sovereignty, and the military government came to support them so lives wouldn't be lost.
 We need the military.
 They are our last hope, and we will always support them."